rust-lang/cargo/src/doc/guide.md

 color = { git = "https://github.com/bjz/color-rs.git" }
 ```

 This project has a single dependency, on the `color` library.
-We've stated in
+We’ve stated in
-this case that we're relying on a particular Git repository that lives on
+this case that we’re relying on a particular Git repository that lives on
 GitHub.
-Since we haven't specified any other information, Cargo assumes that
+Since we haven’t specified any other information, Cargo assumes that
 we intend to use the latest commit on the `master` branch to build our project.

 Sound good?
-Well, there's one problem: If you build this project today, and
+Well, there’s one problem: If you build this project today, and
 then you send a copy to me, and I build this project tomorrow, something bad
 could happen. `bjz` could update `color-rs` in the meantime, and my build would
 include this commit, while yours would not.
 Therefore, we would get different